jasonqiu98/jepsen.arangodb/doc/register_test.md

 ### Explanation

 The register test is designed to check the linearizability on several independent key-value registers.
-The first step is to create such registers in the following structure, make each document key as well as the value of the attribute `registerAttr` a key-value store.
-Here the keys are the results from the generator (cast to string type for facility), and the values are random integers in the range 0 to 4 (inclusive).
+The first step is to create such registers in the following structure, which makes each pair of the document key and the value of `registerAttr` a key-value store.
+Here the keys are from the generator (cast to string type for facility), and the values are random integers that range from 0 to 4 (inclusive).

 - (db) `registerTest`
   - (collection) `registerCol`